jpanda109/gocc/README.md

 of any kind.
 Additionally, people can disconnect and connect to any peers without killing the chat room.

+### Why Use Gocc?

+Gocc is for users who care about secure and untracked communication.
+Data is never sent to remote servers, so as long as you trust everyone in the chat room to not save data, then no data is tracked.

 ## Installation

 > go get github.com/jpanda109/gocc